Digital Inclusion Resource Collection

-The Washington State Library is pleased to provide this portal combining digital literacy tools developed in Washington State as well as national project information about digital literacy for libraries and the public.
-Resources include help with computing skills, job seeking, online security and safety, tech tips & terminology, accessibility, portals, and training for library staff.
+The Washington State Library is pleased to provide this portal combining digital inclusion resources developed in Washington State as well as national project information about digital inclusion for libraries and the public.
+Resources are included that support elements identified by the National Digital Inclusion Alliance (NDIA) as necessary components to achieving the goal of digital inclusion.

 What is Digital Inclusion?